Meet The Advisors

 Spoiler alert: That’s not how it works.

 The lack of vocational guidance meant that I made a lot of foolish, preventable mistakes early on in my job search.
 I had a resume, but it was poorly formatted and didn’t highlight my skills and education adequately.
-I landed interviews, but I was routinely late for them (“Cuban Time” does not apply to interviews – who knew?), wasn’t dressed for the part, and didn’t give effective answers.
+I landed interviews, but I was routinely late for them (Caribbean Time does not apply to interviews – who knew?), wasn’t dressed for the part, and didn’t give effective answers.
 I wasted a lot of time before finally being offered an opportunity.
-I wish I had taken advantage of Career Services as an undergrad, even if it was just a single mock interview or resume review.”
+I wish I had taken advantage of career services as an undergrad, even if it was just a single mock interview or resume review.